imSamaritan/miniORM/README.md

   })

 // Complex conditions with AND/OR
-const adminUsers = await model
+const adminUsers = await db
   .fromTable('users')
   .select('id', 'name')
   .where('status', '=', 'active')
   .andWhere('role', '=', 'admin')

-// Using grouped conditions with new in() operator const complexUsers = await model
+// Using grouped conditions with new in() operator const complexUsers = await db
   .fromTable('users')
   .select('id', 'name', 'role')
   .where('status', '=', 'active')